- Be a graduate of an AVMA accredited veterinary school or foreign equivalent

 - Achieve a minimum score of 575 on the TOEFL plus a TWE score of 4 for all non-native speakers of English for unconditional admission.
 For conditional acceptance, a score of at least 550 on the TOEFL is required.

-- Submit an application to the Purdue University, School of Veterinary Medicine, Comparative Pathobiology Graduate Program which must be accepted by the:
+- Submit an application to the Purdue University, College of Veterinary Medicine, Comparative Pathobiology Graduate Program which must be accepted by the:

 Indiana MS-Graduate Training/Residency Program Steering Committee

 The Purdue University Graduate Program

 Students will receive a MS degree based on course work requirements and a certificate verifying that they have completed all the requirements of the program including submission of a first authored paper to a peer reviewed journal.